luchev/uni-data-structures-and-algorithms-2019/Notes.md

 #### Uses

 Searching in unordered data, when we have very few queries.
-If we have many requests it’s better to sort the array and use faster searching for the queries.
+If we have many queries it’s better to sort the array and use faster searching for the queries.

 ### Binary search